Home • Welcome to ALSO!

 United States Legislation

 Pub.
-L. No.
+L. No. – in

 Additional Resources

-NOTE—Public laws enacted by Congress (and the few occasional private laws) are published officially in United States Statutes at Large (“Stat.” in citations) by the National Archives and Records Administration.
-See a link for an explanation, “About Public and Private Laws,” on the GPO web site.
-See also lists showing bill number, public law number, name of act, approval date, and Statutes at Large page citation and span (but no text links) for both the current session and also past sessions back through Pub.
+Note: Statutes at Large — Public laws enacted by Congress (and the few occasional private laws) are published officially in United States Statutes at Large (“Stat.” in citations; “Statutes at Large” informally) by the National Archives and Records Administration.
+See an explanation, “About Public and Private Laws,” on the GPO web site.
+See also lists showing bill number, public law number, name of act, approval date, and Statutes at Large page citation and span (but no text links), for both the current session and also past sessions back through Pub.
 L. No. 103-1 (1993).
+There is also a Wikipedia article.

-An historical outline and source notes for United States statutes, prepared by Richard J. McKinney, Assistant Law Librarian for the Federal Reserve Board, shows how the process of publishing federal statutes has changed over time since 1789.
-Volume 18 of the Statutes at Large (1878) contains, in Part I, the Revised Statutes of the United States (“R.S.” in citations), which was a compilation of all federal laws as of December 1, 1873, with amendments enacted in 1874–1877.
-(It was the precursor of the United States Code.)
-The Library of Congress provides images of all 1,394 pages of the revised statutes contained in part I of volume 18 of the Statutes at Large, including an index.
-Acts of Congress make reference to the revised statutes from time to time, when amendments of current versions are enacted.
+Note: Revised Statutes — An historical outline and source notes for federal statutes, prepared by Richard J. McKinney, Assistant Law Librarian for the Federal Reserve Board, shows how the process of publishing federal statutes has changed over time since 1789.
+Volume 18 of the Statutes at Large (1878) contains, in part I, the Revised Statutes of the United States (“R.S.” in official citations or “Rev. Stat.” unofficially; “Revised Statutes” informally), which was a compilation of all federal laws as of December 1, 1873, with amendments enacted in 1874–1877.
+It was the precursor of the United States Code.
+(See a Wikipedia article.)
+Some provisions in the Revised Statutes were not carried into the United States Code; Acts of Congress can occasionally include a citation to the Revised Statutes when amending one of those provisions.
+The Library of Congress provides images of all 1,394 pages of the Revised Statutes contained in part I of volume 18 of the Statutes at Large, including an index.

-United States Statutes at Large, Volumes 1–18 (1789–1875) … [Library of Congress] — These are available as digital facsimile images accompanied by searchable indexes and page headings.
+United States Statutes at Large, volumes 1–18 (1789–1875) … [Library of Congress] — These are available as digital facsimile images accompanied by searchable indexes and page headings.

-Popular Name Table … [Cornell Law Sch.
+Popular name table … [Cornell Law Sch.
 (N.Y.), Legal Information Inst.] — List of popular names of federal acts (e.g., the Securities Act of 1933, or the Trademark Act) and codified statutes, with appropriate links.

 Public Law Electronic Notification Service (PENS) … To receive free e-mail notification from the National Archives and Records Administration each time NARA assigns a public law number to a newly enacted law, join the PUBLAWS-L list (a LISTSERV list).

-U.S. Code Classification Tables … [U.S. House of Representatives, Office of the Law Revision Counsel] — Files showing where sections of public laws (except Pub.
-L. No. 106-554, Consolidated Appropriations Act of 2001) are classified to the U.S. Code, back through the 104th Congress (1995-1996).
+U.S. Code classification tables … [U.S. House of Representatives, Off. of the Law Revision Counsel] — Files showing where sections of public laws (except Pub.
+L. No. 106-554, Consolidated Appropriations Act of 2001) are classified to the U.S. Code, back through the 104th Congress (1995–1996).

-¶ Congressional Bills … [Gov’t Printing Office (D.C.)] — The GPO database of bill texts, back through the 103rd Congress (1993–1994) can be browsed or searched.
+Congressional bills … [Gov’t Publ’g Off.
+(D.C.)] — The GPO database of bill texts, from the 103rd Congress (1993–1994) forward, can be browsed or searched.

 Top

-4. United States Code
+1. United States Code

 U.S.C. §